Nepalese immigration in Bhutan: Samchi settlement

 It is the western settlement in the area of Sibsu, Chamurchi and Drokha area.
 Nepalese came to settle in this area mainly to quarry limestone.

 Dalchand Gurung had made a contract with Paro Penlop of the area for mining, which included all area of Samchi district except Sibsu.
 Sibsu was controlled by the Bhutanese king himself.
 Per arrangement, Gurung recruited settlers from eastern Nepal with authority from Nepal government.
 Gurung had to pay royalty tax to Penlop once a year.
 The king of Bhutan had no control of the area, and Gurung's family was the de facto ruler of the region until the death of last Paro Penlop in 1946.

 In 1891, the king of Bhutan offered Laxmi Das Pradhan, the leading figure of Nepalese community from Darjeeling to administer the Sibsu area at an annual cash payment of NPR 20,000.
 Sibsu area was eventually administered by the descendents of Gurung's family and integrated in Samchi area.

 The Gurungs were eventually dismissed by the king, and they were awarded a pension of NPR 4000 for their lifetime.

 Tsirang settlement

 The eastern settlement was done in the Tsirang District.
 The settlement was initiated by Kaji Ugyen Dorji, the grandfather of Jigme Dorji Wangchuck in the 1900s to cultivate the area.
 The process continued for three decades by with 35,000 Nepalese were living in the area.
 In 1945, the immigration was stopped and by 1958, the settlement was about 75,000.

-The Tsirang was administrated by Dorji by paying annual tax to the Bhutanese king.
+The Tsirang was administered by Dorji by paying annual tax to the Bhutanese king.
 Dorje collected taxes from the Nepalese settler.
-By 1958, the tax surmounted to about NPR 500,000 which was a significant portion of Bhudans's state revenue.
+By 1958, the tax surmounted to about NPR 500,000 which was a significant portion of Bhutans's state revenue.